bing pixel

 Augsburg remains committed to honoring current lease and license agreements with tenants of the former church building as the sale moves forward.
 Several former tenants have transitioned to new locations in recent months.
 Soup for You Café, which has operated at the site since 2015, will move operations to Holy Trinity Lutheran Church on East Lake Street in June.

-The Somali Museum was approved for $3.9 million in state funding during the 2023 legislative session to advance the project, with Noor Companies, the largest certified woman and minority-owned general contractor in Minnesota, as sole developer.
+The Somali Museum was approved for $3.9 million in state funding during the 2023 legislative session to advance the project.
 A closing date for the property sale is anticipated later this year.

 About Augsburg University